UMD-CS-STICs/389Mspring18/README.md

 Students will be provided with a practical and lightly theoretical understanding of the most popular algorithms that solve the Simultaneous Localization and Mapping (SLAM) problem to enable self driving car technology.
 An emphasis will be placed on the probabilistic methods that underpin the SLAM problem.

-## Course Goals
+## Learning objectives

+By the end of the course, students will understand
-- Understand the challenges of noisy measurement
+- the challenges of noisy measurement
-- Understand probability as a way to quantify uncertainty
+- probability as a way to quantify uncertainty
-- Understand the different approaches to the SLAM problem and thier tradeoffs
+- the different approaches to the SLAM problem and thier tradeoffs

 ## Course Topics
 1. Localization with Bayesian Filters